BitcoinDistrict/bitcoindistrict.github.old/_posts/2025-03-27-gladstein.md

 Buy the book on [Amazon](https://a.co/d/3kURdKc) or at the [Bitcoin Magazine Book Store](https://store.bitcoinmagazine.com/collections/books/products/hidden-repression)

+You can read the book in this [online Bitcoin Magazine article](https://bitcoinmagazine.com/culture/imf-world-bank-repress-poor-countries).

 👉 Follow Alex on [Nostr](http://primal.net/gladstein) & [Twitter/X](https://x.com/gladstein)
 👉 Visit the [Human Rights Foundation](https://hrf.org/)